New Member

 Hi Friends,

-Nonetheless, I somehow managed to pull through and now life is carrying on, but not like as what it used to be.
-I find it so difficult to sustain myself especially with the increasing cost of sourcing the ostomy materials from overseas as we do not have them here.
-I have tried several brands and found out that Covatec's 2 piece system works the best for me.
-I also do irrigation and it helps a lot, especially, when I am at the office.
+Nonetheless, I somehow managed to pull through and now life is carrying on, but not like what it used to be.
+I find it so difficult to sustain myself, especially with the increasing cost of sourcing the ostomy materials from overseas as we do not have them here.
+I have tried several brands and found out that Covatec's 2-piece system works the best for me.
+I also do irrigation and it helps a lot, especially when I am at the office.

-One of the other and the major problem which I face is skin irritation around the stoma.
-It becomes so had at times that it gets almost impossible for the wafer to stick on the skin and I have to heavily plaster it with adhesive bandages.
-I would very highly appreciate any suggestion/solutions for it.
+One of the other major problems which I face is skin irritation around the stoma.
+It becomes so bad at times that it gets almost impossible for the wafer to stick to the skin and I have to heavily plaster it with adhesive bandages.
+I would very highly appreciate any suggestions/solutions for it.

-I thank you all for taking out your valuable time in reading my post.
+I thank you all for taking out your valuable time to read my post.

 I hope to hear from you good people.